2020PB/police-brutality/reports/Oregon.md

 During a protest at which both pro-police and Black Lives Matter protestors were present, members of the two protests appear to exchange words in an intersection.
 Police charge a protestor, a 14 year old girl according to the poster, tackle her to the ground, kneel on her and arrest her.

-tags: tackle, arrest, knee, protestor, child
+tags: tackle, arrest, knee, protester, child

 id: or-eugene-4